Pints for Pat Goes Virtual

 - Record or take a picture of yourself raising a glass Make a toast to Pat, our Tillman Scholars or a remarkable veteran or military spouse in your life, who lead through action in their communities, exemplifying every day what it means to live with passion and serve beyond yourself.

-- Beginning Nov.
-2, post it on social media Post your video or photo to your social media accounts and use the hashtag #Pints4Pat.
-Be sure to tag our accounts—we’ll be resharing toasts and tributes on our own networks.
+- Through Nov.
+13, post it on social media Post your video or photo to your social media accounts and use the hashtag #Pints4Pat.
+Be sure to tag our accounts—we’ll be resharing toasts and tributes on our own social media and would love to include yours!

 Questions?
 Contact us at [email protected].